oscarzhou/n0d3/exampleSite/content/posts/welcome-to-the-n0d3.md

 ---
-title: "Welcome to the Matrix"
+title: "Welcome to the n0d3"
 date: 2024-01-01T12:00:00Z
 draft: false
-tags: ["matrix", "welcome", "hacking"]
+tags: ["n0d3", "welcome", "hacking"]
 description: "Your first steps into the digital realm"
 ---

-# Welcome to the Matrix
+# Welcome to the n0d3

 You've taken the red pill.
 Welcome to the real world, where the boundaries between code and reality blur into a beautiful symphony of green text on black screens.